 Rather than dip into your savings, you search for an alternative way to pay.

 Enter personal loans and credit cards.
 Which option is the best fit for your financial situation?
-If this question seems a little intimidating, we’re here to help make choosing a little bit easier.
+We've put together a list that can help you compare these options.

 A personal loan is money lent to an individual, typically with a fixed interest rate, in which you get a specific lump sum of money up front, then pay it back in equal payments over an agreed-upon term.

 Most personal loans are unsecured, meaning they don’t require you to secure the loan with your possessions.
 Personal loans are usually general-purpose loans that can be used to pay for a variety of expenses, such as a big vacation or a wedding.
 They can also be used to consolidate debt.